OpenPlaceGuide/openplaceguide/README.md

 * Proper SEO for the business pages
 * Support subdomain, path (or own domain?)
 * Proper Rich Snippets

+### OPG-integrity

+* Caching latest OpenStreetMap data
+* ability to LOCK to reviewed data version of the OSM data
+* Send out notifications in case of changes for approval

 ### OPG-wp